-Positions in this class coordinate, oversee, and monitor food service and nutritional activities in Correctional Facilities, within assigned geographic regions, for the Department of Correctional Services (DOCS).
+Regional Coordinators Correctional Food Services coordinate, oversee, and monitor food service and nutritional activities in correctional facilities, within assigned geographic regions, for the Department of Corrections and Community Supervision (DOCCS).
 Incumbents monitor correctional facilities for food requirements; determine the availability of food products to meet the needs of correctional facilities ensuring that sufficient food is processed to meet menu requirements and that sanitary conditions are adhered to; and collaborate with other agencies regarding the management and oversight of the Cook-to-Chill process.

-These positions are classified only at DOCS Oneida Correctional Facility.
+These positions are classified only at DOCCS Mohawk Correctional Facility.

-Correctional Facility Food Administrators manage food service programs for inmates at correctional facilities that have at least 300 inmate beds and serve at least 900 meals per day, and at Shock Incarceration Facilities which, while having less than 300 inmates, have limited availability of inmate labor, thus requiring greater managerial direction in meeting food production needs.
-Several positions are assigned to the Food Processing Plant at the Oneida Correctional Facility, which operates a Cook-to-Chill inventory system and provides processed food to all correctional facilities.
-In addition, Correctional Facility Food Administrators assist in the care and confinement of inmates sentenced to the custody of the Department of Correctional Services and as such, assist in the overall operation of the facility to which they are assigned.
+Correctional Facility Food Administrators manage food service programs for inmates at correctional facilities that have at least 300 inmate beds and serve at least 900 meals per day, and at Shock Incarceration Facilities which, while having less than 300 inmates, do not have the availability of inmate labor, thus requiring greater managerial direction in meeting food production needs.
+Several positions are assigned to the Food Production Center at the Mohawk Correctional Facility, which operates a Cook-to-Chill inventory system and provides processed food to all correctional facilities.

-Review the food service operations of individual correctional facilities for compliance with DOCS, Department of Health (DOH), and American Correctional Association (ACA) policies, procedures, and standards.
+Reviews the food service operations of individual correctional facilities for compliance with DOCCS, Department of Health (DOH), and American Correctional Association (ACA) policies, procedures, and standards.

-Monitor correctional facility food service operations to ensure DOCS policies, procedures, and directives are followed.
+Monitors correctional facility food service operations to ensure DOCCS policies, procedures, and directives are followed.